Tydax/the-giant-plant-eater/content/posts/lentil-and-cashew-nut-roast.md

 ---
 **_Lentil and Cashew Nut Roast_**

 _I once had a meatless roast in a Brewer’s Fayre, attached to a Premier Inn.
 I was excited about a filled Yorkshire pudding with veggies and gravy.
 However, when it arrived, it was missing the roast.
 I enquired and found out the veggie version was achieved by not adding the meat.
-To be fair, the trimmings are part of the experience and sometimes the best bit._
+To be fair, the trimmings are part of the experience and sometimes the best part._

 _This nut roast would have been a good addition to the trimmings.
 It is an excellent Sunday supplement for the roast of the day and works well for a celebration dinner.
 I would be happy with this on my plate on Christmas day._